-The project will achieve this through 1) creating capacity within the LDC and vulnerable countries in LAC through alliances with the Energeia network and existing ATBO work, as well as with middle income and developed countries, civil society, and business; 2) ensuring negotiations progress towards middle ground solutions side by side with high ambition coalitions; and 3) by enhancing LDC and LAC domestic efforts and capacity within the Durban Platform process in the context of ambitious action by all, exploring the articulation of low carbon and climate resilient societies in these countries and expanding the research base required for this.
+The project achieved this through 1) creating capacity within the LDC and vulnerable countries in LAC through alliances with the Energeia network and existing ATBO work, as well as with middle income and developed countries, civil society, and business; 2) ensuring negotiations progress towards middle ground solutions side by side with high ambition coalitions; and 3) by enhancing LDC and LAC domestic efforts and capacity within the Durban Platform process in the context of ambitious action by all, exploring the articulation of low carbon and climate resilient societies in these countries and expanding the research base required for this.

-Key outputs that this project will produce include:
+Key outputs of this project include:

 - Two in situ roundtable meetings in Quisqueya, outlining themes, groups and interests within the UNFCCC, and focused on the Dominican and Haitian authorities and negotiators.